tanxsh/SCU-Analytics-Showdown-Spring-2026/README.md

 ## The Model

-We built a **two-stage XGBoost hurdle model** that separates the problem into two distinct questions:
+Built a **two-stage XGBoost hurdle model** that separates the problem into two distinct questions:

 ```
 Stage 1: Will this farmer sell back at all?     → XGBoost Classifier  (AUC: 0.880)